Skip to main content

 Points

-At Bitquery we use points system to calculate the cost for a query.
-Each query will use different number of points, based on the complexity and size of the query requested.
-For a comprehensive understanding of the points system, please refer to our detailed post.
+At Bitquery we use the points system to calculate the cost for each query.
+Each query consumes a different number of points based on its complexity and the amount of data requested.

 points